-QuickWin is a Windows application that spawns a Win32 console application that redirecte its
+QuickWin is a Windows application that spawns a Win32 console application that redirected its

-QuickWin contains one or two windows depending on if you want the same
+QuickWin contains one or two windows depending on whether you want the same

 stdout view for